Just like Physical Therapy - We Make It Easy.

-We accept most insurance plans including, Medicare and most PPOs including Blue Cross/Blue Shield and AETNA.
+We accept most insurance plans including, Aetna, Anthem, Blue Cross/Blue Shield, Cigna, Humana, Memorial Care, Medicare, TriWest, UHC and most PPOs.
 We also accept Worker's compensation and cash-pay patients.
 Please contact your insurance provider for details or give us a call.
 We are happy to answer any questions that you might have.

 We are Here for You:

-We know that billing and insurance can be complicated, if you have any questions about your insurance or about how the billing process works, please contact us – 209-583-7667.
-Insurance companies should call 209-727-2800.
+We know that billing and insurance can be complicated, if you have any questions about your insurance or about how the billing process works, please contact us 209-727-2800.